erlage/rad/README.md

     );
     ```

     Talking more about UI, there are no layout/style specific widgets like you've Container and Stack widgets in Flutter.
-Just think about it for a sec? we don't really need them as most of things can be done using HTML and CSS.
+We don't really need them as most of things can be done using HTML and CSS.

-    Just for sake of example, let's say you want a Stack widget,
+    Just for the sake of example, let's say you want a Stack widget,

-    1. Create a Stack entry:
+    1. Create a function Stack entry:
         ```dart
         Widget StackEntry(Widget widget)
         {